-Hot-plug logic in Aurora 8B/10B core designs with Virtex®-7, Kintex®-7, and Artix®-7 FPGAs is based on the received clock compensation characters.
+Hot-plug logic in Aurora 8B/10B is based on the received clock compensation characters.
 Reception of clock compensation characters at RX interface of Aurora implies communication channel is alive and not broken.
 If clock compensation characters are not received in a predetermined time, the hot-plug logic resets the core and the transceiver.
-The clock compensation module must be used for Aurora 8B/10B designs with Virtex-7, Kintex-7, and Artix-7 FPGAs.
-To disable hot-plug logic, set the ENABLE\HOTPLUG parameter to 0 in the <component name>/<component name>/hotplug.v[hd] module.
+The clock compensation module must be used for Aurora 8B/10B designs.
+To disable hot-plug logic, set the ENABLE\HOTPLUG parameter to 0 in the <component name>\hotplug.v[hd] module.
 Hot-plug logic then does not repeatedly reset the core when looking for clock compensation characters in the received data.

-The hot-plug circuit is clocked by init\clk which is a free running clock; the frequency of the init\clk depends on the system/board design.
+The hot-plug circuit is clocked by init\clk which is a free running clock; Refer to the init\clk\in port description for the init\clk frequency.
 RX\CC is generated in the USER\CLK domain and the USER\CLK frequency is dependent on the line rate and lane width of the Aurora core configuration.
-Hot-plug logic extends the RX\CC by four clock cycles in the USER\CLK domain to handle this frequency difference.
+Hot-plug logic extends the RX\CC by eight clock cycles in the USER\CLK domain to handle this frequency difference.